cloudfleet/blimp-cockpit/README.md

     docker-compose -f docker-compose.dist.yml up

-And to attach it to a real Blimp backend, fill out the *nginx-dev.conf* file based on *nginx-dev-ownblimp.conf.example* to match your settings and then run:
+And to attach it to a real Blimp backend, fill out the *nginx-default-dev-ownblimp.conf* file based on *nginx-default-dev-ownblimp.conf.example* to match your settings and then run:

-To test the dist folder run:

     docker-compose -f docker-compose.ownblimp.yml up